CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/comments.md

 .
 Write business code that is easy to understand and test.
 .
 Swap out I/O mechanisms like changing databases or APIs without rewriting our domain logic .
 Avoid tightly coupling our core logic with specific frameworks or tools.

+## Data vs Data Structure

+○ One important thing to clarify, is that there is a clear difference between what is data and the structures that organize this data.
+For example, we can have multiple numbers, which within the computer it has a structure defined in any given format, number of bits to specify its signal, and so on.
+Therefore, data is one thing and data structures are other.

+○ For example, Number, Boolean and String are structures, they are the basic blocks of a programming language, and we have more complex structures such as trees, queues, stacks, custom structures (like objects).

+● System for a basic school

+  ○ Let's say we talked to a specialist, and ask what the institution needs for the first version
+    ■ The specialist may tell us that it needs to have the rooms, patrimony, students, professors registration, and what is the relationship between teachers and classrooms, and so on.
+    ■ This would demand a data structure that will represent the student, other one that represent a teacher, other one for the classrooms, and so on
+    ■ Now 'John Doe' who is seven years old, is a data part of the custom structure we've just created, and we should already understand that objects are these structures, ones which uses other kinds of more basic data to compose it.
+    Meaning it could exist more complex structures that compose other structures and so on ■ We can have, for example, a responsible for a student, and this responsible can have an address, that is other object/structure which in turn, composes the responsible object.
+It can also be related to other students in the same schools, etc.

+■ Most common paradigms

+  ○ We mainly have three paradigms, created almost 70 years ago and no other new one was created, it may exist new ones but they are built on top of these existing ones.

+  ○ Structured Programming (1970)

+    ■ When thinking about structured or procedural programming, we think of two similar programming languages, which are very similar but they ar not the exact same thing.
+Structured is more about the control structures and procedural is more about procedures / functions.
+However, they are two things that walk alongside and we can think of both in the same paradigm group.
+    ■ Functions have inputs (parameters) and outputs, essentially functions have the role of transforming those data and inside this paradigm, it is very common for us to use global data, which means they'll be available to multiple parts of the app and we have it as the main character.
+    In this type of programming, the objective is to transform data — we receive any desired type of data and transform it into something else.
+    Functions can be:
+      □ No inputs: Only the outcome when invoked is important □ Ones that receive a parameter but doesn't return anything: Only processes the argument ■ When thinking of functions, there are multiple variations and relation between functions and inputs.
+In practice we can have a series of functions we can use to transform values and variables like we desire.
+    ■ One example would be a `power` function, it would receive the base and the exponent, and when passing these two parameters it will return us the power, such as 2, 8 that would return 256.
+    ■ We may use it in other paradigms, such as `OOP`, but it comes from structured programming.

+    ■ One important concept, that came from structured programming, is the execution stack.
+      □ It is the whole application execution pile showing who called who, for us to know that: "oh, the main function called the function x that called function y, which called the function z that returned the error¨.
+      □ When there's an error in the stack, it returns to us that giant message full of errors, but inside of it, it shows the `stack trace`, that is the trace from the whole stack until the error, this is a way for us to know where it was that caused the problem, and where it originated.
+      □ In the beginning, with `goto` paradigm, it could go to any place of the code, the line 287 could send to the line 4, for example, which is why it is the most flexible existent pattern.
+However, flexibility is not everything and in some cases it can be undesired when looking for having a more readable and maintainable program.
+Since that using goto we can take city streets as an example, it would be like allowing driving the wrong way, going against traffic, taking prohibited turns, and so on.
+      □ On the non-structured programming, that is a more flexible kind, it was shown after multiple debates, that it could be a problematic way to program, and structured programming started being used, because it is "verifiable", we can isolate parts of the application, what we could'nt using goto □ Therefore, the idea of a stack, is that one function calls other one, and it would work like:

+        1. Call a function main, which is now the base of the stack
+        2. Through the main function, we call another function named initialize, which will now on one level above
+        3. Through initialize, we call other function named environmentVars()
+        4. After each invocation, when it finishes, it will leave the pile and the stack control will go back to the function that called it.

+      □ This is called direct control transference,

+    ■ Whereas in a procedural paradigm, the procedure is the main character,

+  ○ Object Oriented Programming (1960)
+  ○ Functional Programming (1950)